 Many stunning vistas, like the one below, pass by before the other major climb and drop over Murphy’s Hogsback.
 The climb is easy enough providing you attack it and there’s no one in the way.
 The descent felt a little more thought-provoking this time round.
 My KLX stalled on a washed-out hairpin, but was light enough to roll down without drama.
 I did wonder how those big advs would manage this bit.

-By now you’re past the unseen confluence (right) and are heading back north towards Island in the Sky – way above and the place where regular day-tourists congregate.
+By now you’re past the unseen confluence of the Green and Colorado rivers (right, on another trip) and are heading back north towards Island in the Sky – way above.
+This is the place where regular day-tourists congregate; down here there’s no one.
 Glimpses of the Colorado river appear (left), the track levels off and stays that way, often crossing bare rock.
 I’d have found it a cushier ride on aired-down tyres, but was prepared to suffer a little to avoid punctures.

-At a junction the Shafer Grade lies straight ahead climbs 1300-feet up the cliff into national park babylon.
-I went up and down it last time, but it was now late, I was a bit weary and fuel was low, so I took the Potash Road back east to town via the salt works.
+At a junction the Shafer Grade lies straight ahead to climb 1300-feet up the cliff into national park babylon.
+I went up and down it last time, but it was late now, I was a bit weary and fuel was low, so I took the Potash Road back east to town via the salt works.
 What a great day out.

 Next day the BDR trail into the Lockhart Basin was closed.
 Still off the tile, I didn’t have the wits to find another way round so instead road-hauled south to Blanding and worked my way towards a little sandy valley I discovered last time (left).
 I parked up under the rustling trees, read a bit, ate a bit, dozed a bit and moved on.

 After 4000 miles I feel the same way about the great little KLX250 as I did following last February’s rides.
-Compared to the very popular CRF-L, it’s an under-rated 250 that’s almost certainly all the better in efi form.
-My one’s for sale in Phoenix for $2500.
-See Craigslist.
+Compared to the very popular CRF-L, it’s an under-rated 250 that’s almost certainly all the better in efi form sold in the Uk for years and now available in the US.